 The Arizona Executor’s Role: Probate Duties That Touch Estate Sales

 Inventory within 90 days.
 Per Arizona Revised Statutes § 14-3706, the personal representative must prepare a verified inventory of the estate’s property within 90 days of appointment, listing each item “with reasonable detail” plus fair market value as of the date of death.
-An estate sale that takes place before the inventory is filed needs documentation — what was sold, for how much — so the inventory and the sale records reconcile.
+An estate sale that takes place before the inventory is filed requires documentation of what was sold and for how much, so the inventory and the sale records reconcile.

 Creditor notice period.
-Per Arizona’s probate procedure, the personal representative must publish notice to creditors and the estate must remain open for at least 4 months to allow creditors to file claims.
-This affects the timing of when sale proceeds can be distributed — proceeds typically remain in the estate account until the creditor claim window closes.
+Per Arizona’s probate procedure, the personal representative must publish notice to creditors, and the estate must remain open for at least 4 months to allow creditors to file claims.
+This affects the timing of the distribution of sale proceeds; proceeds typically remain in the estate account until the creditor claim window closes.

 Maricopa County informal probate timeline.
 Per the Maricopa County Superior Court probate division, informal probate cases typically run 6 to 8 months from filing to close; complex or contested estates can run 1 to 3+ years.
 The estate sale is usually scheduled in the first 2 to 4 months of that window, after the inventory is documented but before the home is sold.

 Family-distribution items vs. estate property.
-Items the deceased wanted specific heirs to receive (named in the will, or distributed by family agreement) come out of the estate before the sale.
-The estate sale company should be informed in writing about which items are designated for family — typically marked and removed before the sort phase begins.
+Items the deceased wanted specific heirs to receive (named in the will or distributed by family agreement) are distributed from the estate before the sale.
+The estate sale company should be informed in writing about which items are designated for family, typically marked and removed before the sort phase begins.

 Sale proceeds + tax treatment.
 Estate sale proceeds become part of the estate’s income reporting.
 Talk to the estate’s CPA about IRS Schedule D and estate-income filing.
 The estate sale company isn’t a tax advisor; they provide the gross/commission/net accounting that feeds the CPA’s work.

-The smoothest estates we’ve worked with are the ones where the executor, the probate attorney, and the estate sale company are all in conversation early — usually during the first consultation.
-Coordinating the sale timing with the probate steps prevents most of the friction families experience when these workflows run in parallel without alignment.
+The smoothest estates we’ve worked with are the ones where the executor, the probate attorney, and the estate sale company are all in conversation early, usually during the first consultation.
+Coordinating the timing of the sale with the probate steps prevents most of the friction families experience when these workflows run in parallel without alignment.

 Phoenix Metro Realities: 55+ Communities, Heat, HOAs, and Snowbird Estates